Maratha Navy: Formative years

-In medieval India, the Muslim rulers (such as the Deccan Sultanates and Mughal Sultanate) had mostly ignored the naval arm of their military forces.
-It may be because they came overland from the North and won decisively in land battles.
+In early Modern India, significant Muslim powers such as the Mughal Empire had paid less attention to building the naval arm of their military forces.
 This scenario changed, however, when the Portuguese arrived in India and started monopolizing and controlling trade on the western coast of the continent.
-Chhatrapati Shivaji realized the importance of a strong navy; the first keel of a Maratha naval vessel was laid down in a creek near Kalyan circa 1654.
+Shivaji realized the importance of a strong navy and commissioned the building of the first Maratha naval vessel in a creek near Kalyan around 1654.
+He did this to mainly check the power of the Siddis of Janjira.

 Shivaji took up the task of constructing multiple naval bases along the coast of present-day Maharashtra.
-He organized two fleets – one under the command of Admiral Mainak Bhandari and the other under dαutαt Khan.
+He organized two fleets – one under the command of Admiral Maynak Bhandari and the other under Dαulat Khan.
 The Maratha Navy consisted mostly of native Konkani sailors; however, it was commanded mostly by mercenaries, including Siddi and Portuguese.
 Circa 1659, the Maratha Navy consisted of around 20 warships.
 Hiring mercenaries was relatively common in Maratha military culture and the Navy was no exception to this practice.
 The Portuguese naval officer Rui Leitão Viegas was hired as fleet commander, in part because the Maratha wanted to get insight into the Portuguese naval technology and capabilities.
 The Maratha knew the Portuguese had a powerful navy.
-The Portuguese convinced their mercenary officers to leave the service of the Maratha; however, the Portuguese allied with the Maratha when the latter went to war against the Mughal Sultanate.
+The Portuguese convinced their mercenary officers to leave the service of the Maratha; however, the Portuguese allied with the Marathas when the latter went to war against the Mughals.

-The Battle of Surat of 1664 was a well-coordinated one, whereby the Maratha used their Army and Navy in a coordinated way.
 In 1679, Shivaji annexed the island of Khanderi, which was 11 mi off the entrance to Mumbai.
 In response the English and the Siddi repeatedly attacked the island, but they were unable to oust the Maratha from the islands.

-Circa 1674, during Shivaji's coronation, the Portuguese at Goa noted and acknowledged the Maratha naval power and sent their emissary to Shivaji with gifts; they signed a treaty of friendship.
+In 1674, the year of Shivaji's coronation, the Portuguese at Goa acknowledged the Maratha naval power and sent their emissary to Shivaji with gifts; they signed a treaty of friendship.
 Around this time, the Maratha Navy's strength was around 5,000 men and 57 warships.
 During its expedition to Karwar (present-day Karnataka), the navy possessed around 85 assorted Gallivats (warboat) ranging from 30 to 150 tons and 3 three-masted Gurabs/Grabs (warship).